KEY AREAS OF FOCUS:

 We also need a Health Care Czar with the power to pull together the resources necessary to address and END this chronic illness epidemic.
 We need to design a comprehensive program that has the potential to generate a known savings of $1.3 trillion dollars in GDP.
 This is a problem that we can no longer ignore.
 Solving it is critical to the health and well-being of our people.
 This crisis could quite literally take our national budget down and drag our economy down right along with it?
 It is that serious!

 Why have we let ourselves get so fat?
 Why has it taken us so long to recognize that this is a threat to our national security?
 President John F. Kennedy first warned that we were getting soft Sixty (60) years ago.
-Why did it take the HHS so long to issue in the first Edition of Physical Activity Guidelines (2008)?
+Why did it take the HHS so long to issue in the First Edition of Physical Activity Guidelines (2008)?
 Why did the Second Edition take another 10 years?
 Why has the USDA diet recommendations gone through so many unhealthy iterations to arrive at the healthy My Plate diet?
-This is burocratic government, pure and simple.
+This is bureaucratic government, pure and simple.
 And, if you think our government can get us out of this mess faster than they got us into it, more power to you!

 Our government is like an ocean liner.
 Once you turn the wheel, it tends to be slow to react to a new course, but once we are firing on all cylinders, great things can happen.
 Consider how we have handled the health hazards of cigarette smoking.
 Remarkable results were achieved in a relatively short period of time.
 The American Cancer Society says more than ten (10) times as many U.S. citizens died prematurely from cigarette smoking than have died in all the wars fought by the United States.
 While smoking is still the leading cause of preventable death in the United States, over this last decade new lung cancer cases have declined 2.5% per year for men and 1.2% for women.
 Our over-all cancer death rate in the U.S. has declined by 27% over the last 25 years.
 To appreciate the importance of this progress, consider the fact that the World Health Organization asserts that the number of people dying from cancer worldwide is actually increasing.
 But, in the U.S., the number of cancer deaths is declining!

 In 1965, Congress passed the first hazard warning on cigarettes.
 Twenty (20) years later the cigarette warnings were associated with cancer.
-Now we can't smoke on airplanes, in restaurants and most public places.
+Now we can't smoke on airplanes, in restaurants, and most public places.
 Smoking has become a stigma.
 If you do smoke, you don't admit it.
 President Barack Obama smoked cigarettes but he was (and is) never seen smoking in public.
 In the last Fifty years, we successfully reduced the cost and incidence of lung cancer to well below the worldwide incidence of this illness.
 This is proof positive that we can successfully improve our health status if we put our minds to it!

 We have also been working on improving our diet and exercise routines for a long time.
 Ten (10) years ago HHS and the Department of Agriculture issued the first recommended guidelines on diet and exercise together.
 As with our delayed response to the effort to reduce lung cancer, we have not been able to reduce our waistlines or improve our diets, slow down the cost of chronic illness or reduce the National Health Care GDP.
-Now with our backs are against the wall because our health conditon has made health insurance unaffordable.
+Now with our backs are against the wall because our health condition has made health insurance unaffordable.

-What we need to do now is authorize the Secretary of Health and Human Services to consult with all the relative Departments, Agencies and all parts of the federal governement and all the parts of the immediately applicable interests of our private health care economic sector to devise a Trump Medicare Advantage to All Americans.
-A good start was the development of the new set of Physical Activity Guidelines released by HHS and a new diet recommendations by USDA in 2018.
+What we need to do now is authorize the Secretary of Health and Human Services to consult with all the relative Departments, Agencies and all parts of the federal government and all the parts of the immediately applicable interests of our private health care economic sector to devise a Trump Medicare Advantage to All Americans.
+A good start was the development of the new set of Physical Activity Guidelines released by HHS and new diet recommendations by USDA in 2018.

 HHS Physical Activity Guidelines for Americans